 Barbara Pellerito Biography

-Barbara Pellerito was named assistant principal at St. Patrick School in the fall of 2015.
-Mrs. Pellerito began her educational career teaching Preschool, earning her Child Development State Certification.
-She continued her studies at LIU at CW Post earning her MS in Childhood Education.
+Barbara Pellerito was named principal at St. Patrick School in the fall of 2017, replacing retiring principal, Linda Pymm.
+Mrs Pellerito served as St. Patrick School’s assistant principal during the 2015-16 and 2016-17 school years.
+She began her educational career teaching Preschool, earning her Child Development State Certification.
+She continued her studies at Long Island University at CW Post earning her MS in Childhood Education.
 Mrs. Pellerito began working in public schools, but in 2010 decided to join the Diocese of Rockville Centre, where she has found her home.
-Mrs. Pellerito is truly a lifelong learner, as she is currently working towards a second MA in educational administration.
+Mrs. Pellerito is truly a lifelong learner.
+She recently earned a second MA in educational administration.
 Mrs. Pellerito resides in Commack with her husband and three children – a daughter and twin boys.